Sales prospecting doesn’t mean what it used to and it can even be automated!

 Sales Prospecting: The act of recruiting or seeking out new customers for a business.
 Prospecting is a common role of a salesperson.
 It is associated with a goal of increasing the customer base of the company and generating new revenue streams. (source: Reference.com)

-Meaning that this lead is close to being qualified for an appointment with a closer, making them a prospect.
-We have a whole post on this topic here.
+Let’s quickly define prospect, too.
+A sales lead that is close to being qualified for an appointment with a closer is a prospect.
+We have a whole post outlining what a prospect is right here.

 So, What Does Prospecting Mean Again?